 Putt & Play

-Leeds Putt & Play (formerly known as Puttstars), is tucked away inside Hollywood Bowl at The Springs, so you can fit in a quick nine holes of crazy golf as just one bit of a family day out in Leeds.
+Leeds Putt & Play, tucked away inside Hollywood Bowl at The Springs, lets you fit in a quick nine holes of crazy golf as just one part of a bigger family day out in Leeds.

 Book ahead and grab one of the family deals that includes drinks and a meal, otherwise it can soon add up.
 Finished the course?
 You can do duckpin bowling, head to the diner or play arcade games to finish up.